wiresjs/wires-mongo/README.md

 ### equals

-You can compare to modeles using "equals" method Passing a string will automatically convert it to mongoid and compare with the current _id
+You can compare to models by using "equals" method Passing a string will automatically convert it to mongoid and compare it with the current _id
 ```js
 record.equals("5555d4877be0283353c28467") // true
 record.equals(sameRecords) // true